 Every rodenticide available is effective at killing rats.
-If you want to know what is the best rat poison then the answer depends on your personal situation.
+If you want to know what is the best rat poison, the answer depends on your personal situation.
 Let me walk you through a few different options.

 Best Poison for Attic Rats

-Place several shallow dishes filled with the poisoned water around your attic and the rats will drink it up!
+Place several shallow dishes filled with poisoned water around your attic, and the rats will drink it up!

 Here is a link to purchase Tomcat Liquid Bait

 Best Poison for Households with Pets or Children

 Many wonderful dogs have died after eating poisons, and a 2010 report from Scientific American estimates that rodenticides endanger 10,000 children per year.

 There is absolutely no reason that you can’t safely use these baits around your family if you just purchase the right product.